 Paragraph 4(a)(i) of the Policy does not distinguish between registered and unregistered trade mark rights.
-It is accepted that a trade mark registered with a national or international authority is evidence of trade mark rights for the purposes of the Policy.
-The Complainant provides evidence of its International registration of the Trade Mark, and so the Panel finds that the Complainant has trade mark rights.
+It is accepted that a trade mark registered with a national authority is evidence of trade mark rights for the purposes of the Policy.1 The Complainant provides evidence of its USPTO registration of the Trade Mark and so the Panel finds that the Complainant has trade mark rights.

-The disputed domain name takes the Trade Mark and merely adds the generic Top-Level Domain ("gTLD"), ".email", which can be disregarded for the purposes of comparing the disputed domain name with the Trade Mark.
-The Panel finds that the disputed domain name is identical to the Trade Mark and so finds that the Complainant has satisfied paragraph 4(a)(i) of the Policy.
+The disputed domain name takes the Trade Mark and merely adds the country code Top-Level Domain ("ccTLD"), ".bz", which can be disregarded for the purposes of comparing the disputed domain name with the Trade Mark.2 The Panel finds that the disputed domain name is identical to the Trade Mark and so finds that the Complainant has satisfied paragraph 4(a)(i) of the Policy.3